 Every time you receive a raise, increase your contribution percentage.
 It might help to reset how you think about raises.
 Can you transform your thinking to believe that the raise is really intended to help you in the future, not now?

 If you genuinely need more money now, can you at least devote a percentage of the raise to retirement savings?

 There are different approaches to how to save for retirement.

 - Some people don’t think too much about saving — they just hope it happens.
 This type of saver might deposit their paychecks and hope that something is leftover as savings.

 - Some people consciously deposit money into dedicated retirement savings accounts.

 - Others automate the process.
 They deduct savings from their paycheck and automatically add them to existing investments.

-Automating your savings is proven to be the most effective way to insure that you actually save.
+So, which is the best way to save for an earlier retirement?
+Automating your savings is proven to be the most effective way to ensure that you actually save.
 You don’t have to think about it, it just happens — no hassle, no excuses.

 Your human resources department or your bank can help you set up an automated system.